 See western Arizona history right before your eyes!
 Located along this (0.6 mi one-way) scenic trail are a series of abandoned copper mines that serve as a reminder of Arizona's past.
 The mines are approachable, but fenced off for your safety.
 It really is interesting that once upon a time there were functioning copper mines within this rugged terrain and it's fascinating to see these abandoned mines amid the stunning scenery.

 This nearly one mile (0.9 mi) trail experience gives hikers a great sense of admiration for the beauty of this diverse area.
 The trail starts out along the highway and then gives up some fantastic Colorado River views before cutting into a more remote, mountainous area.
 As with other trails in this system, an old copper mine can be seen along the way, helping hikers understand the widespread use of this region by miners back in the day.

-Whether you are looking for a quick hike, a beautiful view of the river, or a test of your hiking endurance, the trails at Buckskin Mountain and River Island state parks are perfect any time of year.
+Whether you are looking for a quick hike, a beautiful view of the river, or want to test your hiking endurance, the trails at Buckskin Mountain State Park are perfect any time of year.
 Remember, no matter what the weather is, wear sturdy shoes, a hat, sunscreen and take along plenty of water.
 Have fun out there!